dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 ### version numbers matter

 When I created these source code examples for the first time and wrote this post I was using threejs r127.
-This was a late version of threejs in the first half of 2021, so it is possible that at some point in the future these source code examples will break.
+This was a late version of threejs in the first half of 2021.
+However sense I first wrote this post I have came around to edit this post at least once, and the last time I did I was using [r146 of the library](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).

 ## 1 - Basic object3d parent example